Paul Winchell: Ventriloquist work

 Winchell's best-known ventriloquist dummies were Jerry Mahoney and Knucklehead Smiff.
 Mahoney was carved by Chicago-based figure maker Frank Marshall.
 Sometime later Winchell had basswood copies of Jerry's head made by a commercial duplicating service.
 One became the upgraded Jerry Mahoney that is seen primarily throughout Winchell's television career.
+He modified two other copies to create Knucklehead Smiff.
 The television versions of Jerry and Knucklehead also featured Winchell's innovation of actors slipping their hands into the sleeves of the dummies, giving the visual effect of gesturing with their hands while "conversing" with each other.
-He modified two other copies to create Knucklehead Smiff.
 The original Marshall Jerry Mahoney and one copy of Knucklehead Smiff are in storage at the Smithsonian Institution.
 The other two figures are in the collection of illusionist David Copperfield.

 Winchell's first show as a ventriloquist was on radio with Jerry Mahoney in 1943.
 The program was short-lived, however, as he was overshadowed by Edgar Bergen.
 Winchell also created Ozwald, a character that resembled Humpty Dumpty.
 The effect was accomplished by painting eyes and a nose on his chin, then adding a "body" covering the rest of his face, and finally electronically turning the camera image upside down.
-In 1961, Berwin Novelties introduced a home version of the character that included an Ozwald body, creative pencils to draw the eyes and nose and a "magic mirror" that automatically turned a reflection upside down.
+In 1961, Berwin Novelties introduced a home version of the character that included an Ozwald body, creative pencils to draw the eyes and nose, and a "magic mirror" that automatically turned a reflection upside down.